ssbsukirat/medicine/Immune, inflammatory, rheumatological/Osteoarthritis.md

 - Range of motion exercise (do not strengthen) or isometric exercise (strengthen muscle but not through Range of motion) alone not useful
 - Low impact like water aerobics and resistance better tolerated
 - No strong evidence for exercise in hand OA
+- Biggest problem is compliance
+### Correct malalignment
+- In frontal plane (Varus-Valgus) malalignment causes increased stress
+- Correction of Varus-Valgus with braces or surgery relieved pain
+- Fitted braces are effective but
+	- Patients unwilling to wear
+	- Slip with use in obese legs making ineffective
+- Shoes with rubber hemispheres on sole to alter alignment have some benefits
+- Patellofemoral pain by
+	- Tilting of patella
+	- Malalignment with patella in femoral trochlear groove
+	- Relieve by ***patellar brace or taping***
+	- Tape is difficult and irritable to skin
+- Neoprene sleeves over knee popular but unclear effect on